The Nutrient Optimiser Score (version 1.0)

 It’s natural to compare ourselves with others.

-Want to what can I do to improve my diet?
+Want can I do to improve my diet?

 How can I be better than yesterday?